What is Article 370?

 Ambedkar thought that by inserting that Article and making limited application of laws made by Parliament for the state of Jammu and Kashmir, it would create lots of problem rather than solving.

 Dr. B.R Ambedkar had refused to draft Article 370 of Indian Constitution by saying:

 “You wish India should protect your border, she should built roads in your areas, she should supply you food, grains and Kashmir should get equal status as India.
 But government of India should have only limited powers and Indian people should have no right in Kashmir.
 To give consent in your proposal, would be treacherous thing against the interest of India and I, as a Law Minister of India, will never do.”

 Who drafted Article 370?

-When Dr. B.R Ambedkar refused to draft Article 370 as part of Indian Constitution, Shaikh Abdullah approached Nehru.
+When Dr. B.R Ambedkar refused to draft Article 370 as part of the Indian Constitution, Shaikh Abdullah approached Nehru.
 And on the direction of Nehru, Gopal Swami Ayyangar had drafted that.

 Disclaimer: We don’t have an authentic source regarding the above-mentioned quote of Dr. Ambedkar.
 The only source we have is the statement of RSS leader Balraj Madhak on Dr. B. R. Ambedkar. https://www.thehindu.com/opinion/letters/row-over-article-370/article6062690.ece